 1. from the programme page hosted on this website (see list above) by clicking on the relevant links.
 Note that we did not manage to gather all contributions but the majority is there.

-2. by searching for the ISKO UK community on Zenodo and then either view the whole content or use the search box.
-So far, you'll only find files from the 2009 conference.
+2. by searching for the ISKO UK community on Zenodo and then either by browsing the whole content or use the search box.
+So far, you will find files from the 2009, 2011, 2013 and 2023 conferences.

 In all cases, you will notice on the result page metadata which comprise a DOI, keywords provided by the authors and subjects drawn from a bespoke taxonomy developed for this project.
 Note also that the file is linked to the relevant conference programme and its alternative formats are listed as 'supplementary material' under the heading 'related identifiers'.